 #2: Learn the Language

-The wine industry has a wide variety of terms that are important to be familiar with if you want to learn the fundamentals.
+The wine industry has a wide variety of basic wine terms that are important to be familiar with if you want to learn the fundamentals.
 Learning to describe the way a wine tastes or feels in your mouth can help you explain why you like certain wine.
 One way to do this is by learning to describe the five basic wine characteristics: sweetness, acidity, tannin, alcohol, and body.

 - Astringent: A dry mouthfeel typically caused by tannins that bind to salivary proteins causing them to depart the tongue and mouth.
 It results in a rough "sandpapery" sensation in the mouth.